BIM Modeling : Revit vs Archicad

 Resources: Since Revit belongs to Autodesk it has more support with tutorials, add-ons, resources and e-books when compared to ArchiCAD.

 Additionally, there is a list below identifying forums and blogs that compare Revit and ArchiCAD.
-Investigate these further and it is clear that users prefer either one or the other.
 Ultimately, the final decision is a personal choice.

 Terms and conditions